Dollar dips on trade optimism, before Fed meeting

 Hopes that Britain will reach a deal to leave the European Union, and avoid a disorderly exit, also boosted risk sentiment on Monday.

-The European Union on Monday agreed to a potential three-month Brexit delay as Prime Minister Boris Johnson sought a snap election to secure a majority capable of passing his divorce deal.
+The European Union on Monday agreed to a 3-month flexible delay to Britain's departure from the bloc as Prime Minister Boris Johnson pushes for an election after opponents forced him to request an extension he had vowed never to ask for.

-The major U.S. focus this week is the Federal Reserve meeting.
+The next major U.S. focus is this week’s Federal Reserve meeting.
 The U.S. central bank is expected to cut rates when it concludes its two-day meeting on Wednesday, though investors will be watching for any indication that further cuts are likely.

 Fed policymakers are deeply divided on whether the U.S. central bank should continue cutting rates.